 Life is meant to be lived to its fullest without carrying regrets.
 Unfortunately we live in a less than perfect world and mistakes are always going to happen as a result.
-Some have minor consequences while others carry greater ones.
+Some have minor consequences while others carry greater ones especially in your chosen career path.

 Either way whatever regrets you may have God can redeem them and use them for your good to prosper you.
 He makes all things to work together for your good.
 This applies to every area of life including your career.
 I have had certain regrets in my own life that I would like to share with you in this post.